quasar-team/quasar/Documentation/source/quasarBuildSystem.rst

 specified there.

-You can have (store) multiple build configuration files because one OPC-UA server project might be built to suit requirements of different clients.
+You can have (store) multiple build configuration files because one OPC UA server project might be built to suit requirements of different clients.
 For instance, you can have one build config for Windows Server 2012, one config for Windows 10, one config for Ubuntu and one for cross-compiling for Raspian.